Zermatt Unplugged is the resort’s winter music festival that has been going since 2007 and features musical acts from around the world.

 - Book accommodation for Zermatt Unplugged

-The event goes on until late on Saturday 18 April when Jan Blomqvist and Band close the weekend in The Alex with floor filling electro-pop.
+The event goes on until late on Saturday 15 April when Calum Scott closes the weekend on the Marquee Stage.

 There have been some massive headline acts in that past, and this year is no exception.

-All the headliners play in the vast central Marquee stage at 8.30pm with ticket prices starting at CHF85 for the performance only.
+All the headliners play in the vast central Marquee stage with ticket prices starting at CHF85 for the performance only.

-There are other big name acts to look out for including Morcheeba, Jake Isaac, Ronny Scotts All-Stars and Gérard Depardieu sings à la Barbara.
+There are other big name acts to look out for including Vance Joy, Ronny Scotts All-Stars and Curtis Stigers.

 How to buy Zermatt Unplugged passes

-As always there are a variety of passes on sale for the festival, which will be available to buy from Tuesday 13 December 2022.
+There are a variety of passes on sale for the festival, which will be available to buy from Tuesday 13 December 2022.

-A Zermatt Unplugged pass is just CHF60 per person.
+In previous years a Zermatt Unplugged pass was just CHF60 per person.
 This pass gives you access to the festival site and entrance to stages across the mountain and town, as well as all the after-parties.

 The pass does not include entrance to the big name acts and concerts mentioned above.
 These tickets are all sold separately, and you can buy just the concert ticket or a variety of VIP packages.